Compiler and Checker Demonstration

 ../../_images/lvs-ptree.svg

-Each node is a name prefix, and edge becoming the condition to
+Each node is a name prefix, and edge becoming the condition to the nodes.

 Fixing signing constraints